audiosocket/yeti/README.md

 ## Installation

-Installation is done via the [CocoaPods](http://cocoapods.org/) package manager, as it provides flexible dependency management and dead simple installation.
+Installation is done via the [CocoaPods](http://cocoapods.org/) package manager.

-Install CocoaPods if you haven't already
+Install CocoaPods if you haven't already:

 ``` bash
 $ [sudo] gem install cocoapods
 $ pod setup
 ```

-Create a text file called Podfile in your project directory.
+Create a text file called Podfile in your project directory:

 ``` bash
 $ cd /path/to/ProjectDirectory